Typhoon Paka: Meteorological history

 As the weather synoptics of the northern Pacific Ocean transitioned into a late-fall to early winter-type pattern, convection from the monsoon trough extended to the east of the International Date Line.
-During late November, a westerly disturbance developed into twin troughs on opposite sides of the equator; the one in the Southern Hemisphere ultimately developed into Tropical Cyclone Pam, while the one in the Northern Hemisphere formed into an area of convection about 2000 km southwest of Hawaii.
-The disturbance gradually organized as it drifted north-northeastward, and on November 28 it developed into Tropical Depression Five-C about 465 km west-northwest of Palmyra Atoll.
-Operationally, the Central Pacific Hurricane Center (CPHC) did not begin issuing warnings on the system until December 2.
+During late November, a westerly disturbance developed into twin troughs on opposite sides of the equator; the one in the Southern Hemisphere eventually developed into Tropical Cyclone Pam, while the one in the Northern Hemisphere formed into an area of convection about 2000 km southwest of Hawaii.
+The disturbance gradually organized as it drifted north-northeastward, and on 28 November it developed into Tropical Depression Five-C about 465 km west-northwest of Palmyra Atoll.
+Operationally, the Central Pacific Hurricane Center (CPHC) did not begin issuing warnings on the system until 2 December.

 The tropical depression continued drifting north-northeastward, and failed to strengthen significantly.
-It turned to the west on December 1, due to the presence of a strong anticyclone to its north with a ridge extending westward past the International Date Line.
-On December 2, based on satellite estimates, the CPHC upgraded the depression to Tropical Storm Paka while located about 1000 km south-southeast of Johnston Atoll.
+It turned to the west on 1 December, due to the presence of a strong anticyclone to its north with a ridge extending westward past the International Date Line.
+On 2 December, based on satellite estimates, the CPHC upgraded the depression to Tropical Storm Paka while located about 1000 km south-southeast of Johnston Atoll.
 Due to the presence of high clouds across the area, forecasters had difficulty at times in locating the low-level circulation.
 After becoming a tropical storm, Paka remained nearly stationary for about two days before resuming a slow motion to the west-southwest.
-It steadily intensified due to warm water temperatures, and on December 3 the storm attained winds of 105 km/h.
-The next day, however, it encountered dry air and began weakening; by December 6, the winds had decreased to minimal tropical storm status for about 12 hours.
-Subsequently, Paka began to re-intensify, and on December 7 the storm crossed the International Date Line into the western North Pacific Ocean with winds of 80 km/h.
+It steadily intensified due to warm water temperatures, and on 3 December the storm attained winds of 105 km/h.
+The next day, however, it encountered dry air and began weakening; by 6 December, the winds had decreased to minimal tropical storm status for about 12 hours.
+Subsequently, Paka began to re-intensify, and on 7 December the storm crossed the International Date Line into the western North Pacific Ocean with winds of 80 km/h.

 Upon entering the western North Pacific Ocean, tropical cyclone warning duties transferred from the CPHC to the Japan Meteorological Agency (JMA), and the JMA first assessed Paka as a 65 km/h storm.
 The Joint Typhoon Warning Center (JTWC) unofficially assumed warning duties for interests in the United States Department of Defense.
-Paka continued to intensify after crossing the date line, and from late on December 7 through early the following day it remained a strong tropical storm.
+Paka continued to intensify after crossing the date line, and from late on 7 December through early the following day it remained a strong tropical storm.
 However, upper-level wind shear increased, and it again weakened.
-At 1200 UTC on December 9, the JTWC assessed Paka as an 85 km/h tropical storm and forecast it to continue weakening.
-By December 10, the shear had begun to decrease as the storm moved through the Marshall Islands, and that night the JTWC upgraded Paka to typhoon status.
-Paka officially attained typhoon status when JMA classified it with winds of 120 km/h at 0000 UTC on December 11.
+At 1200 UTC on 9 December, the JTWC assessed Paka as an 85 km/h tropical storm and forecast it to continue weakening.
+By 10 December, the shear had begun to decrease as the storm moved through the Marshall Islands, and that night the JTWC upgraded Paka to typhoon status.
+Paka officially attained typhoon status when JMA classified it with winds of 120 km/h at 0000 UTC on 11 December.